gem/oq-engine/doc/installing/windows.md

 # Installing the OpenQuake Engine on Windows

-The OpenQuake Engine is available for Windows in the form of **self-installable binary distribution**.
+The OpenQuake Engine can be installed on Windows with the universal installer.
+For LTS releases we also offer a **self-installable binary distribution**.

 - this distribution includes its own distribution of the dependencies needed by the OpenQuake Engine
     - Python 3.6